Before I get to those, though, here’s an important point:

-Most bloggers will be happy to share up-to-date traffic numbers with genuine advertisers; many will even screenshot Google Analytics data as proof.
+Like I said, most bloggers will be happy to share up-to-date traffic numbers with genuine advertisers.
+Many will even screenshot Google Analytics data as proof.

 While this method is typically the most reliable way to decipher traffic stats, it’s not 100% foolproof.
 Here’s why:

-- Some bloggers/webmasters will fabricate traffic stats (in order to get the advertisers money);
+- Some bloggers/webmasters will fabricate traffic stats in order to sell advertising;

-- Google Analytics can be easily mis-installed and thus, data isn’t always accurate.
-If reported traffic sounds too high, try checking their website for duplicate GA code (or ask them what their bounce rate is—a super-low bounce rate is often a good indicator of duplicate GA code)
+- Google Analytics can be easily misinstalled, meaning that data isn’t always accurate.
+If reported traffic sounds too high, try checking their website for duplicate GA code.
+Alternatively, ask them what their bounce rate is; a super-low bounce rate is often a good indicator of duplicate GA code.

-BONUS: a few more tips for (roughly) estimating traffic
+Here are a few more tips for estimating website traffic…

-Estimated traffic stats will usually give you a good starting point, but you can tell a lot about the popularity of a website by manually checking a few things, such as:
+Estimated traffic stats are a good starting point, but you can tell a lot about the popularity of a website by manually checking a few things, such as: